 Law & Legislative Reference Services

 Public laws are numbered sequentially in the order that they are passed, beginning with the number one.
 In order to distinguish it from laws passed in other years, the law number is preceded by the number of the Congress in which it was passed.
 For example, Public Law 105-10 (also written Pub.
 L. 105-10) would be the tenth public law passed by the 105th Congress.
-If you are unsure of the time period, consult a Years-to-Congress table.
+If you are unsure of the time period, consult a list of Congressional sessions.

 Like laws, bills are also numbered sequentially beginning with the number one but are preceded by an abbreviation indicating the chamber of origin, either the House of Representatives (H.R.) or Senate (S.).
 The year becomes extremely important in differentiating bills from one another, so when researching proposed legislation that did not pass, the date will be necessary to identify the correct bill number.